wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 3. In the case of transient states, external events are always logically ordered before the corresponding event that caused the transition into the transient state.
 In addition, such event is only logically completed, when the state moves out of the transient state.

+Four external requests are handled by the L1 cache: `Fetch`, which does not change the current state, and just requires a copy of the block to be sent down; `Inv`, which just invalidates the block, if it is not in exclusive state (used for invalidating shared copies when a sharer requests exclusive ownership); `ForceInv`, which invalidates a block regardless of its coherence state (used for maintaining inclusiveness);
+`FetchInv`, which invalidates the block, while also requesting its contents to be sent down (used for invalidation an owner, and transferring the ownership to a new owner); and `handleFetchInvX`, which downgrades a block from exclusive to non-exclusive, while also requesting its contents to be sent down (used for downgrading the owner to be a sharer, and allowing other sharers to hold a non-exclusive copy of the block).
+These events are handled by method `handleFetch`, `handleInv`, `handleForceInv`, `handleFetchInv`, and `handleFetchInvX`,  respectively.